dannyh79/dannyh79.github.io/app/posts/(data)/2026-09-08-fastapi-asyncio-thread-map.md

 `cancel_futures=True` cancels work that has not started.
 It cannot stop a stream already inside the synchronous Boto3 iterator.

+### Production Boundary

+The code above validates the thread-to-event-loop handoff.
+It is not a complete production streaming adapter.

+- If `pump_bedrock_stream()` raises, its `finally` block still puts `END` on the queue and `await producer` re-raises the original exception.
+A production route should carry a typed error item through the queue and map it to its streaming error protocol.
+- If an HTTP client disconnects while the bounded queue is full, the producer can remain blocked waiting for the event loop to accept another item.
+Add a disconnect and timeout path that stops the Bedrock stream through the client interface your Boto3 version supports.
+- Python's documentation cautions against using `ThreadPoolExecutor` for long-running tasks because interpreter shutdown joins its threads.
+Keep model streams bounded by request timeouts; move durable or unbounded workloads to a queue-backed worker system.

 The important boundary is small: FastAPI owns async HTTP work; the dedicated executor owns blocking Bedrock streams; the queue moves deltas between them.
 That is enough to reason about concurrency, backpressure, and thread limits